Abdulrauf10/theranest-be/README.md

 ## 🎯 Solution Overview

-TheraNest was developed to simplify mental health access by solving key issues:
+Trivanest was developed to simplify mental health access by solving key issues:

 Long wait times for appointments